UModeler/UModeler.Sphinx.Doc/UModelerLite.rst

 Available Tools
 =======================================

-The available tools in the Lite version are limited but we're sure that with just the tools listed below you can create great levels and artworks.
+The available tools listed below in the Lite version are core ones for 3D modeling so we're sure that with just following tools you can create great levels and artworks.

 .. toctree::
    :maxdepth: 1